Lochnivar/ashverse/world-building/compendium-concept.md

 - **IMPORTANT:** G. R. O. Kronvoldt is **NOT a character in the actual novels**.
 He exists **ONLY** as the fictional research assistant in the compendium - a meta-framing device.
 He does not appear in the stories themselves (1863-1939 timeline), only as the "assistant" to the compendium's author.
 - Satirical supporting character - provides perfect foil to Fairfax-Lockwood's dry venom with absurd formality
 - Duties: Supplying footnotes of lethal precision, ensuring no Northerner ever gets the last word, keeping the General's glass topped up, maintaining the official list of "Persons Who May Safely Be Described as Pricks"

+**Archibald Ulysses Theophilus Oswald (A.U.T.O.)**
+- Archival Assistant (and occasional fact-checker) to Dr. General Michael J. Fairfax-Lockwood
+- Appomattox College of History and Diplomacy
+- Digital Archives (metaphysical, but no less real)
+- **IMPORTANT:** A. U. T. Oswald is **NOT a character in the actual novels**.
+He exists **ONLY** as the fictional archival assistant in the compendium - a meta-framing device.
+He does not appear in the stories themselves (1863-1939 timeline), only as the "archival assistant" to the compendium's author.
+- Satirical supporting character - provides quiet efficiency and obsessive precision
+- Duties: Maintaining digital archives with obsessive precision, fact-checking with relentless accuracy, providing context when the General's memory fails, preventing the General from accidentally citing sources that don't exist

+**Claudette Beatrice Oswald, M.A.
+(Cantab.), D.Phil.
+(Heidelberg)**
+- External Peer-Review Fellow (contract), Appomattox College of History and Diplomacy
+- Location: Hoyt, Sequoyah
+- Age (1925): 26 (born 1899)
+- Relation to Staff: Younger sister of Archibald Ulysses Theophilus Oswald ("Auto")
+- Nickname among the staff: "The Inquisitor"
+- **IMPORTANT:** Claudette Beatrice Oswald is **NOT a character in the actual novels**.
+She exists **ONLY** as the fictional external peer-reviewer in the compendium - a meta-framing device.
+She does not appear in the stories themselves (1863-1939 timeline), only as the "peer-reviewer" for the compendium.
+- Satirical supporting character - provides perky thoroughness and independent peer review
+- Reputation: The only human being on Earth who can make Dr. General Fairfax-Lockwood **visibly nervous**
+- Duties: Independent peer review of all publications, full access to archives and footnotes, making the General check his footnotes twice, submitting reports with corrections (signed with a little heart ♡)

 ---